Rotoan/Stock-Analysis/README.md

 3 Created labels in output worksheet DQ<br>
 4 Created DQ trade volume loop for 2018<br>
 5 Cleaned up Readme with line breaks<br>
-6 changed endRow to calculate the last row with data, rather than using hardcoding
+6 changed endRow to calculate the last row with data, rather than using hardcoding<br>
+7 created loop to gather start and end stock price of DQ, then output as yearly price change